brinley/jSignature/README.md

 The following method becomes exposed on top of jQuery: `.jSignature(String command, *args)`

 *   `command` when provided, is expected to be a string with a command for jSignature.
-Commands supported at this time: 'init', 'clear', 'getData', 'setData'
+Commands supported at this time: 'init', 'reset', 'getData', 'setData'
     *   `init` is the default, assumed action. `init` takes one argument - a settings Object.
 You can omit the command and just pass the settings object in upon init.
 Returns jQuery ref to the element onto which the plugin was applied.
     *   `reset` just clears the signatre pad, data store (and puts back signature line and other decor).
 Returns jQuery ref to the element onto which the plugin was applied.
     *   `getData` takes an argument - the name of the data format.
 Returns a data object appropriate for the data format.
-    *   'setData' takes two arguments - data object, data format name.
+    *   `setData` takes two arguments - data object, data format name.
 Returns jQuery ref to the element onto which the plugin was applied.

     Usage examples: